 Amazon also poses a threat to small shops.
 The retail giant has already ventured into many industries, and Amazon is likely to become involved in the bait and tackle industry in the future.

 Bait and tackle shops are also under pressure to go green.
-Anglers are particularly aware of the harm that plastic can do to the waters and to our environment, so stores should make an effort to reduce plastic use and waste.
-Using paper bags instead of plastic, recycling boxes and packaging, and using compostable materials can all reduce plastic use.
-A store can also make an effort to stock more locally made or USA-made products to reduce the emissions and waste that occur when importing products from overseas.
+Anglers are particularly aware of the harm that plastic can do to the waters and our environment, so stores should make an effort to reduce plastic use and waste.
+Using paper bags instead of plastic, recycling boxes, and packaging, and using compostable materials can reduce plastic use.
+A store can also make an effort to stock more locally made or USA-made products to reduce the emissions and waste when importing products from overseas.
 Stores can even set up a second-hand area to sell gently used products, extending their lifespan.

 Bait stores will market to fishing enthusiasts, though many different types of people can make up that target market.
 Professional fishermen will naturally be a part of the store’s market, but more casual and first-time recreational fishermen will also make up part of the customer base.
 If a store specializes in certain types of bait, like bait for saltwater versus freshwater fishing, that will further define its target market.